 Offbeat St. Louis

 See the world’s only completely recycled museum when you visit the art-filled playground of City Museum — an intriguing mix of history, architecture and whimsy.
 Don’t let the name fool you.
 This defiantly no-tech, hands-on warehouse of adventure, located in a former shoe manufacturing facility in downtown St. Louis’ Washington Avenue loft district, has nothing to do with city history.
 An outdoor playground called MonstroCity, a walk-through whale, indoor performances by everydaycircus, the world’s largest pair of underpants and a pint-size railroad are just some of the offbeat museum’s treasures.
 Head up to the rooftop for more adventure where you will find a Ferris Wheel and slides (including a three-story slide on top of a 10-story building).
-The World Aquarium has set up shop inside City Museum with a please-touch attitude toward its tanks of baby sharks, stingrays, turtles and other assorted water-loving creatures.

 One man’s passion for collecting just about everything related to popular culture has created Blueberry Hill in The Loop neighborhood.
 In addition to its reputation for food and music, the restaurant is known as home to the world’s best jukebox and eclectic collections that range from Chuck Berry’s guitar to Howdy Doody items and vintage lunchboxes.
 Outside, along Delmar Boulevard, a changing window display at Blueberry Hill often includes performance art, and Loop merchants sell a variety of goods and services that will delight seekers of the offbeat.